intel/linux-sgx/SampleCode/SampleEnclave/README.txt

 -------------------------------------------------
 Sample configuration files for the Sample Enclave
 -------------------------------------------------
-Below configurations are applicable on EDMM supported platforms with either EDMM supported kernels or EDMM unsupported kernels.
-If the signed enclave is launched on an EDMM supported platform with an EDMM supported kernel, it will be loaded with EDMM enabled.
-The following configuration descriptions are only suitable for the case that the signed enclave is launched on an EDMM supported platform with an EDMM supported kernel:
+With below configurations, if the signed enclave is launched on a SGX2 platform with SGX2 supported kernel, it will be loaded with EDMM enabled.
+Otherwise, it will behave in way of SGX1.

     config.01.xml: There is no dynamic thread, no dynamic heap expansion. config.02.xml: There is no dynamic thread.
 But dynamic heap expansion can happen. config.03.xml: There are dynamic threads.
 For a dynamic thread, there's no stack expansion. config.04.xml: There are dynamic threads.
 For a dynamic thread, stack will expanded as necessary.

-Below configuration is only workable on EDMM supported platforms with EDMM supported kernels:
+Below configuration is only workable on a SGX2 platform with SGX2 supported kernel:

     config.05.xml: There is a user region where users could operate on.